Reference Style Gap Analysis

 When to Use

-Use this when you have reference visuals or video style goals and need a structured way to improve generated outputs over iterations.
+Use this when you have reference visuals or style goals and need a structured way to improve outputs across iterations.
+It works well for still images, video frames, brand systems, and mixed-format creative reviews.

 Variables